HAG87/vscode-maxscript-lsp/VISITOR_REFACTORING_SUGGESTION.md

 ✅ Formatting will continue to work correctly

 ### After Parser Regeneration (Optional Improvements):
-1. Consider refactoring `visitIfExpression` to use labeled accessors
+1. Consider refactoring `visitifStatement` to use labeled accessors
 2. Add similar improvements to other complex expression visitors
 3. Add unit tests to verify formatting behavior